How to use a slow cooker

 - 2-4 hours, cook it for 4-6 hours on High or 8-12 hours on Low

 Root vegetables can take longer than meat and other vegetables so put these near the heat source, at the bottom of the pot.

-10 things you didn't know you could cook in a slow cooker:
+Recipes you never knew you could make in a slow cooker:

-And if you haven't already got a slow cooker and are wondering which one to buy, take a look at our pick of what's on the market.
+And if you haven't already got a slow cooker and are wondering which one to buy, take a look at our pick of the best slow cookers.